nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Testing

 When it comes to unit testing an application, we usually want to avoid making a database connection, keeping our test suites independent and their execution process as fast as possible.
-But our classes might depend on repositories that are pulled from the connection instance.
+But our classes might depend on models that are pulled from the connection instance.
 How do we handle that?
-The solution is to create mock repositories.
+The solution is to create mock models.
 In order to achieve that, we set up [custom providers](/fundamentals/custom-providers).
-Each registered repository is automatically represented by an `<ModelName>Model` token, where `EntityName` is the name of your entity class.
+Each registered model is automatically represented by a `<ModelName>Model` token, where `ModelName` is the name of your model class.

-The `@nestjs/sequelize` package exposes the `getModelToken()` function which returns a prepared token based on a given entity.
+The `@nestjs/sequelize` package exposes the `getModelToken()` function which returns a prepared token based on a given model.

 ```typescript
 @Module({